giocard/napari-orientation/README.md

 ## Credits

 This [napari] plugin was generated with [copier] using the [napari-plugin-template] (None).

+This work was inspired by the plugin [OrientationJ] for ImageJ, that was partially converted by the same developers into a [plugin for napari](https://github.com/EPFL-Center-for-Imaging/napari-orientationpy).

+napari-orientation focuses on the computation of several metrics, some of them proposed in this [article](https://doi.org/10.1038/s41467-019-13702-4)

 <!--
 Don't miss the full getting started guide to set up your new package: